-You can add any bills or expenses you've logged under the project to pass this cost through to the client.
+You can add any bills or expenses you've logged under the project to pass this cost to the client.

 If your client requires a detailed breakdown of completed activities, you can choose a PDF template that includes work report data.

 If you have agreed on a recurring fee with your customer, you can save tons of time by automating invoice creation with scheduled invoices.